Jargon buster

 Deferred sentence

-This is when the final decision about a sentence is postponed to another date for the offender to be of good behaviour during that time.
+This is when the final decision about a sentence is postponed to another date for the offender to meet certain requirements.
 The sentence is usually postponed for between 3 to 12 months.
 Other conditions can sometimes be added, such as attending counselling or repaying money.
-The sentence will depend on how the offender has behaved.
-If the offender has stayed out of trouble, then the sentence will normally be lower than if they get into trouble.
+The final sentence may be influenced by how the offender has behaved during the period of deferral.

 Detention